 Our contributions can be summarized as follows. \begin{itemize} \item We fully release \OurMethod to the open-source community, providing a powerful tool for developing and applying long-context multi-modal AI systems and encouraging further research in this domain.

 \item We further implement context-parallelism distributed inference and logits-masked language modeling head to scale up the infinite number of image and text tokens for model deployment.

 \item We evaluate \OurMethod on a wide range of benchmarks.
-Although \OurMethod is trained on open-source data only, comprehensive evaluations reveal that \OurMethod has emerged as the strong vision-language model among previous models of similar scale, especially in evaluating hallucinations and video understanding.
+Although \OurMethod is trained only on open-source data, comprehensive evaluations reveal that \OurMethod has emerged as a strong vision-language model among previous models of similar scale, especially in evaluating hallucinations and video understanding.

 \end{itemize}